Is it really worth having a custom 404 error page on your website?

 I've seen many websites who have spent a lot of time creating custom 404 error pages.
 Is it really that worth it to have a creative 404 page as the intention of any website is to not show that page to the best they could - and offer the users a seamless experience?

-created a creative 404 page on my website/
+I created a creative 404 page on my website.

-Yes, this page is not giving a seamless experience to users but it is the part of your philosophy and can show your values/ It is many important in marketing because you should differentiate it from others.
+This page is not giving a seamless experience to users but it is the part of your philosophy and can show your values.
+It is many important in marketing because you should differentiate it from others.
 Here are some unique 404-page examples: https://weblium.com/blog/404-page-examples-2019/

 Implementing them can inspire your users to remember you.

-It's definitely worth to have a custom 404 error page as this can help you save your customers from skipping away from your website.
-But for that you have to be really creative with your 404 page as it should entice the customers to stay on the page and navigate to home page or another page that already exists in the website.
+It's definitely worth it to have a custom 404 error page as this can help you save your customers from skipping away from your website.
+But for that, you have to be really creative with your 404 pages as it should entice the customers to stay on the page and navigate to home page or another page that already exists in the website.
 Here's an article that I came across which showcases some good 404 error page examples that are found on real websites: https://acodez.in/404-error-page-designs/